Coenicorn/varsity-winners/README.md

 <br>
 `time` - The total time that the winner has taken to finish the race, formatted as such: "00:00,00" (minutes, seconds, hundredths)
 <br>
-`margin_over_second` - The total time that the winner was faster than the runner-up, formatted as such: "00,00" (seconds, hundredths).
+`margin` - The total time that the winner was faster than the runner-up, formatted as such: "00,00" (seconds, hundredths).
 This difference may not have been recorded / be difficult to find for older races so in that case the difference is "00,00"
 <br>
 `alt_margin` - The alternative margin string if the margin (historically) is not numerical.
 Some older editions store the margins in 'lengths' and such terms. <b>This field is empty (`""`) by default, so if it is NOT, then the alternative margin MUST be used.</b>